Baffled by bottle photography? Discover the techniques and tricks you need to achieve smooth, professional results.

 In this class, recorded LIVE, Karl shows you how photograph a bottle of Rémy Martin XO Cognac.

 This particular bottle, with its distinctive shape, presents a range of interesting challenges.
 Watch the class to find out how to overcome them.

-Photographing a bottle like this requires a good understanding of angles of incidence and reflection.
-As he prepares to start shooting, Karl explains key things to keep in mind when shooting reflective surfaces like glass.
+Photographing a bottle like this requires a good understanding of Angles of Incidence and Reflection.
+Karl explains key things to keep in mind when shooting reflective surfaces like glass.

 - Bottle photography tips

 - How to use a scrim in photography

 - Lighting techniques for product photography

 To learn more about capturing this kind of image, take a look at our other Bottle and Beverage Photography classes.